seanevanlee/slot-machine-project/README.md

 ☐ Technologies Used:
 HTML: The HTML was used to create the landing page for the slot machine as well as create a variety of headers and some buttons to make the game more interactive.

-CSS: I wanted to make my slot machine have Christmas colors.
+CSS: I wanted to make my slot machine have Christmas colors as well as be visually intuitive to the user.

 JavaScript: Since the game is Christmas themed, I chose relevant emojis to make things festive as well as created game rules to make only a certain condition the winning one.
+An array shows the available emojis with correct methods making sure that the emojis are drawn at random.

 ☐ Getting Started: In this section include the link to your deployed game and any instructions you deem important.